Written by: Tianna DuPont, David Granatstein, and Bernardita Sallato, WSU Extension. Updated February 2020.

 Measuring microbial available nitrogen: Several tests measure microbially available nitrogen.
 Potentially Available N is determined by potassium chloride reactions.
 (Clune et al. 2016), and potential N mineralization uses an incubated sample (e.g., 7-day anaerobic incubation).
 Soil protein analysis measures the fraction of the soil organic matter present as proteins or protein-like substances.
 Protein content, as organically bound N, influences the ability of the soil to make N available by mineralization.
 It is measured by citrate buffer under high temperature and pressure.

 pH is considered a master property of soil in that it influences many chemical and biological processes.
 Use of acidifying nitrogen fertilizers can lower pH over time.
-Most orchard soils in central Washington started with near neutral or slightly alkaline pH, but fertilization practices have lowered pH in many cases.
 When fertilizer is focused on the tree row, dramatic differences in pH between the tree row and alley may appear.
-For example, in five Okanagan Valley, BC orchards soil in the tree row were 3.9-4.4 in the tree row (undesirable for tree growth) versus 5.4-6.7 in the alley (Ross et al. 1985).
+For example, in five Okanagan Valley, BC orchards, soil pH in the tree row was 3.9–4.4 (undesirable for tree growth) versus 5.4–6.7 in the alley (Ross et al. 1985).
 Low pH increased exchangeable aluminum and the exchangeable cation ratios.
 Liming is the typical solution to this problem.
-High pH is common in Central Washington orchard soils.
+High pH is common in central Washington orchard soils.
 Sulfur applications can bring pH back into the 6.0 to 6.5 range optimum for tree fruit.

 Significant research is needed to determine the best practices for improving soil health in orchards.
 The following are basic principles based on current knowledge.